arthurfiorette/medicus/docs/integrations/pino.md

 Pino is a fast and lightweight JSON logger designed for both development and production environments.
 It offers structured logging with advanced features for enhanced debugging and monitoring.

-The `pinoMedicusPlugin` allows you to integrate Pino into `Medicus`, replacing its default error logger with Pino's powerful logging capabilities.
+The `pinoMedicusPlugin` allows you to integrate Pino into `Medicus`, providing structured logging for both errors and unhealthy status events.

 ```ts
 import { Medicus } from 'medicus';